Davorin/WeatherCube/README.md

 # WeatherCube V1.2.2019

 This is a full jquery, bootstrap 4 weather widget.
+**It can show you latest weather forecast, charts for latest forecast, latest earthquakes and charts, moon position, weather alarm, and satellite images.**

 It uses multiple api endpoints for collecting the data used.